-Peer on Peer Violence: Staff must be aware of peer on peer abuse and how this can manifest itself through bullying, sexual harassment/violence, up skirting, sexting and many other forms.
-Staff must be familiar with their respective Learning and behaviour policy which addresses the factors associated with Peer on Peer abuse.
+Child on Child Abuse: Staff must be aware of childon child on peer abuse and how this can manifest itself through bullying, including cyber bullying, physical abuse, initiation or hazing, sexual harassment/violence, up skirting, sexting and the sharing of consensual or non-consensual nude or semi-nude pictures or videos.
+Staff must be familiar with their respective Learning and behaviour policy which addresses the factors associated with child on child abuse abuse.
 Upskirting refers to a form of peer on peer abuse, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.